 Thanks to the World Showcase, Epcot has the most varied restaurants of any Disney property.
 Each country pavilion has its own restaurant, there are stalls offering miscellaneous ethnic foods scattered around, and the Future World area also has great food options (along with one of my favorite quick service places in all of Disney World).

-If you’re in the Future World area of Epcot (the area immediately around the Epcot ball) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.
+If you’re in the northern area of Epcot (the area immediately around the Epcot globe) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.

 For a sit-down restaurant, the Coral Reef Restaurant in the nearby The Seas pavilion is lovely – you have gorgeous views of the aquarium while you eat.
 If you dislike seafood, then the Garden Grill restaurant located in The Land pavilion is top-notch: their ingredients come from the greenhouses you see in the Living With The Land ride.

 Most country pavilions have both a fast food shop and a sit-down restaurant – sometimes more than one of each!